FrameMuse/api-facade/README.md

 # API Facade

+**API** is anything that is not a part of your program that your program needs to negotiate with.
+Another name for API Facade is **API Client**.

-"Facade" is a well-known pattern in software development, which simply means creating a wrapper over something you want to **enhance** or **conceal**.
+**Facade** is a well-known pattern in software development, which simply means creating a wrapper over something you want to **enhance** or **conceal**.

 Wrapping API access is a very common practice across all web, mobile and desktop apps.
 It helps to distinguish between generic and vital requests to web resources.

-The actual backend may not be placed on a single address like `api.example.com`, but on many ones, but that's absolutely unnecessary information for a developer.
-It doesn't help focusing on dedicated resposibilities.

 The API term refers not only to external server, usually called "backend", but it can be local File System access or anything your program "talks" to.
 Though this covers Web-based Resources specifically.

-**API** is anything that is not a part of your program that your program needs to negotiate with.
-Another name for API Facade is **API Client**.

 ## Role